Silius Italicus

 Tiberius Catius Asconius Silius Italicus ([ˈsiːlijʊs ɪˈt̪alɪkʊs], c.
 26 – c.
 101 AD) was a Roman senator, orator and epic poet of the Silver Age of Latin literature.
-His only surviving work is the 17-book Punica, an epic poem about the Second Punic War and the longest surviving poem in Classical Latin at over 12,000 lines.
+His surviving work is the 17-book Punica, an epic poem about the Second Punic War and the longest surviving poem in Classical Latin at over 12,000 lines.

 Life

-Sources and birthplace
+Sources, family and birthplace

+Silius was the son of a Greek father and a Roman mother; he acknowledges both of them in his writings.
 The sources for the life of Silius Italicus are primarily Letter 3.7 of Pliny the Younger, which is a description of the poet's life written on the occasion of his suicide, some inscriptions, and several epigrams by the poet Martial.
 Silius is believed to have been born between AD 23 and 35, but his birthplace has not been securely identified.
 Italica, in the Roman province of Hispania, (modern Spain), was once considered the prime candidate, based on his cognomen Italicus, but, if that were the case, Latin usage would have demanded the form Italicensis, and it is highly improbable that Martial would have failed to name him among the literary celebrities of Spain in the latter half of the 1st century.
 The city of Patavium, Padua in northern Italy, has been suggested by J. D. Campbell based on a seeming bias in favor of the region in the Punica and the prevalence of the name Asconius in inscriptions from the region.